 This area of Europe was such a pleasant surprise to me.
 For starters, Baltic travel is incredibly affordable.
 Although all three countries are part of the European Union and operate on the Euro (€), prices of dining, tours, bus tickets, and hotels seem to be much more affordable than traveling in Western Europe.
 Although it’s not quite as cheap as some of the countries in Eastern Europe, your money will still go far.
 And while all of these countries are quite small and near one another, each country has its own culture, history, and feel.
 In Estonia expect more of an authentic medieval feeling.
 Latvia a lively and culturally rich country.
 And Lithuania makes you feel as though you’re a bit more off the beaten path – a country where you can freely explore without being engulfed by hoards of tourists.
 This Estonia, Latvia, Lithuania itinerary will be a quick dive into what makes each country unique and hopefully inspire you to come to return one day to explore each in depth.

 Once you arrive in Vilnius you’ll need to get a ride into the city.
 Depending on where you’re going (I recommend staying in the Old Town) the ride to the city should be quick seeing as the airport is only about 3 miles from town.
 Uber operates in Vilnius along with Bolt.
 I recommend downloading both apps before arriving and once you’re at the airport just walk outside, request a ride, and walk to where the signs are pointing you to go.
 If you’re more comfortable taking taxis it will cost you more but taxis are located right outside the airport.
+Alternatively, if you want to book a private driver to be waiting for you upon arrival into Vilnius, you can do that here.

 For an even cheaper alternative, some buses and trains go from the airport to Old Town.
 The bus line 88 goes from the airport to Old Town Nepriklausomybės Square in 10-15 minutes and costs 1€.
 Or the train will take you into town in 7 minutes for 0.70€.
 The train stop is next to the passenger terminal at the airport.